-National Beekeeping Centre Wales (Bees Wales) and Visitor Centre is a not for profit social enterprise company.
+The National Beekeeping Centre Wales (also known as Bees Wales) is a not for profit social enterprise company.

 About Bees Wales

-- Provides free information to members of the public.
+- We provide free information to members of the public.

-- Trains more new beekeepers than any other organization in Wales, at our facilities at Bangor University’s Henfaes Research Centre at Abergwyngregyn – junction 13 off the A55.
+- We train more new beekeepers than any other organization in Wales, at our facilities at Bangor University’s Henfaes Research Centre at Abergwyngregyn – junction 13 off the A55.

-- Provides support to communities in North Wales for bee-related projects.
+- We provide support to communities in North Wales for bee-related projects.

-- Greets the public at the self-funded Visitor Centre
+- We greet the public at the self-funded Visitor Centre

 What does Bees Wales do for beekeepers?

-- Sells local beekeepers’ Welsh honey.
-The Visitor Centre buys well-presented honey from all over Wales, especially prize-winning honey, for sale at the Visitor Centre.
+- The Visitor Centre buys well-presented honey direct from beekeepers all over Wales, especially prize-winning honey, for sale at the Visitor Centre.

-- Stocks beekeeping consumables such as frames and foundation, varroa treatments and winter feed.
+- We stock beekeeping consumables: frames and foundation, varroa treatments and winter feed.